komoot/photon/README.md

 Use the `-data-dir` option to point to the parent directory of `photon_data` if that directory is not in the default location `./photon_data`.
 Before you request photon ElasticSearch needs to load some data into memory so be patient for a few seconds.

-To use an older version of ElasticSearch please download the data from [here](http://download1.graphhopper.com/public/photon-ES-17-db-171019.tar.bz2) (Nov 2017) via wget as described above and use version [0.2.7 of photon](http://photon.komoot.de/data/photon-0.2.7.jar) (Oct 2016).

 Check the URL `http://localhost:2322/api?q=berlin` to see if photon is running without problems.
 You may want to use our [leaflet plugin](https://github.com/komoot/leaflet.photon) to see the results on a map.

 To enable CORS (cross-site requests), use `-cors-any` to allow any origin or `-cors-origin` with a specific origin as the argument.
 By default, CORS support is disabled.